andrewroycarter/TimeScroller/README.md

 Other Credit
 ------------

-Thanks to Path for making great new UI and moving the bar higher Thanks to @bsirach for helping with design!
+Thanks to Path for making great new UI and moving the bar higher.
+Thanks to @bsirach for helping with design!
+Also thanks to everyone who has contributed bug fixes and features to the project!

 License